ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/storage-design.md

 -   You can optimize the performance of your Portworx volumes by matching the type of workload you're running with a suitable IO profile.
 Please refer to [Portworx IO Profile](https://docs.portworx.com/portworx-enterprise/concepts/io-profiles\#the-db_remote-profile){: external} for additional information.

-Choose at least two {{site.data.keyword.redhat_openshift_notm:}} clusters that are located in different regions.
+Choose at least two {{site.data.keyword.redhat_openshift_notm}} clusters that are located in different regions.

 Ensure the OpenShift clusters have sufficient [raw and unformatted block storage](/docs/openshift?topic=openshift-utilities#manual_block) so that you can build your Portworx storage layer.